Physician assistants (PA) are nationally certified and licensed medical

 professionals who work on health care teams with physicians and other

 providers.
 The PA profession has been named by top media outlets,

 including Forbes and USA Today, as one of the most promising jobs in America.

-The University of Tampa’s graduate-level physician assistant program leads to a Master of Physician Assistant Medicine degree.
+The University of Tampa’s graduate-level physician assistant program leads to a Master of Physician Assistant Medicine (MPAM) degree.
 The program follows the traditional medical model of training, providing in-depth analysis of disease processes, diagnosis and treatment.
 Students engage in full-time study for seven semesters, earning their degree in 27 months.

 - Located in the beautiful Tampa Bay area, known for its beaches, arts and music scene, museums, sports, business communities and year-round outdoor activities.

 - Faculty are experienced educators with a diversity of clinical experiences.

 - Low faculty-to-student ratio in lab courses that allows for personalized attention and mentoring during experiential learning.